 If any technical difficulties arise throughout the course, contact the Online Support Center before contacting the instructor.

 Online Support Center

 The Online Support Center (OSC) is designed to help any students taking online courses at BYU- Idaho.
-If you have questions about any online course or any feedback concerning online courses, instructors, or your online learning experience please contact the OSC.
+If you have questions or feedback concerning online courses, instructors, or your online learning experience please contact the OSC.

 OSC Contact Information:

 Website: Online Support Center

 Materials on BYU-I I-Learn and related sites may be protected by US Copyright Law (Title 17, U.S. Code).
 These materials are only for the use of students enrolled in this course for purposes associated with this course and may not be retained or further disseminated.